A BRIEF HISTORY OF MEDICINE

 In Britain the health of ordinary people greatly improved when the National Health Service was founded in 1948.

 In 1953 Jonas Salk announced he had a vaccine for poliomyelitis.
 A vaccine for measles was discovered in 1963.
 Meanwhile surgery made great advances.
 The most difficult surgery was on the brain and the heart.
 Both of these developed rapidly in the 20th century.
 A Swede named Rune Elmqvist invented the first implantable pacemaker in 1958.
 The first heart transplant was performed in 1967 by Christiaan Barnard.
 The first artificial heart was installed in 1982.
 The first heart and lung transplant was performed in 1987.

 The laser was invented in 1960.
 In 1964 it was used in eye surgery for the first time.
 Meanwhile the invention of fiber optics in the 1950s made possible the development of endoscopes in the 1960s.
 Treatment for infertility also improved in the late 20th century.
 The first test tube baby was born in 1978.

 In the late 20th century medicine continued to develop rapidly.
 In 1980 the World Health Organisation announced that smallpox had been eradicated.
 However in 1981 a terrible new disease called AIDS was isolated.

-Meanwhile in 1975 Computerised Axial Scanning or CAT was introduced.
+Meanwhile in 1975 Computerized Axial Scanning or CAT was introduced.
 In 1983 Magnetic Resonance Imaging or MRI was introduced.
-Synthetic skin was developed in 1986 and gene therapy was introduced in 1990.
+Gene therapy was introduced in 1990.